 Once everything is well mixed, either cover the bowl with cling film or refill the mixture into a container with a lid and let it sit for around an hour.

 If you want a more intense flavor, you can also prepare the fruit-nut-mixture a few hours earlier or even the night before.

-Heat the milk in a small pot on the stove or in the microwave until it is lukewarm.
+When the fruit-rum-mixture has been sitting for around 45 minutes, continue with the next step.
+Heat the milk in a small pot on the stove or in the microwave until it reaches approximately 85 degrees Fahrenheit.

-Add the flour, egg, butter at room temperature, granulated sugar, zest from one organic lemon, vanilla extract, cinnamon, nutmeg, and cardamom into a large mixing bowl.
+To a large mixing bowl, add the flour, egg at room temperature, butter at room temperature, granulated sugar, zest from one organic lemon, vanilla extract, cinnamon, nutmeg, and cardamom.

 Mix everything together using the spiral dough hooks of your electric mixer.

 Then slowly add the milk and keep mixing until the dough forms a ball that doesn’t stick to the side of the bowl anymore.